 River Birch Prairie

-Wild plum, Persimmon and Red Mulberry seedlings will be planted in areas outside of the prairie field.
-There should be something to attract every bug, bird and critter found in these parts.
+For the larger mammals, Wild plum, Persimmon and Red Mulberry seedlings will be planted in areas outside of the prairie field.
+When things begin to mature there should be something to attract every bug, bird and critter found in Barry County.

 Prairie grasses and flowers attract a diversity of wildlife including pollinators and song birds and native plants are more tolerant to drought and extreme hot/cold temperatures.
 The deep root systems of prairie plants improve water infiltration and reduce the amounts of fertilizer and pesticide typically found in urban storm water runoff.